zer0fl4g/Nanomite/readme.md

 + fixed a bug which lead to incorrect restarts on slow systems
 + fixed scrollbar in trace view
 + fixed display of ascii strings in ascii view
++ fixed a bug which could cause wrong run to user code if debugging more than one process
 + fixed a possible crash in disassembler
 + fixed a memory leak in trace view
 + fixed a bug which caused double calling of some functions in context menus